What is that burning smell when turning on the furnace for the first time each year?

 As the winter season approaches, a lot of you will turn on the furnace for the first time this year.
 That can be a very intimidating situation for some people.
 You may have just moved into your first apartment.
 Or perhaps you’ve just moved into your new home this past summer.
 The AC worked fine, but now it’s time to see how the furnace is going to work this winter.

+Whether you walk over to the thermostat or turn it on manually, what’s that burning smell the first time you’re turning on the furnace for the year?
 In this week’s blog, let’s break down the gas furnace, and some of the sounds and smells you get when it comes on for the first time each year.

-About Your Furnace
+About Turning on the Furnace

 You should understand the nature of the furnace is to provide warm air for your home.
 And it does that with a gas flame.
 But that gas flame isn’t just flying around uncontrolled the way it does in a fireplace for example.
 A very structured flame is sent into the furnace.
 If the flame were to roll out or overheat the furnace, a series of safety switches will engage, turning off the furnace.